digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 The specification has been developed with feedback from an advisory group with members representing municipalities, regions and governmental authorities.
 To ensure that needs are met, the Danish specification has thus been based on the advisory group’s assessment of mandatory, recommended and optional properties in DCAT-AP 2.0.

-The specification also has strong relations to the Public Sector Information Act (PSI) and the EU [Open Data and PSI Directive] (https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019L1024&from=EN) (2019/1024), which includes requirements for the establishment of a single access point to public data.
+The specification also has strong relations to the Public Sector Information Act (PSI) and the EU [Open Data and PSI Directive](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32019L1024&from=EN) (2019/1024), which includes requirements for the establishment of a single access point to public data.

 ## Methodology
 This specification constitutes a basic Danish application profile for datasets and data catalogs (DCAT-AP-DK), which contains basic information about datasets and data catalogs.
 The basic information forms a common core that can be expanded with additional context-dependent information in new and more domain-specific application profiles.
 Information formed on the basis of two or several specific application profiles can potentially be linked together via this common core.

-The development work itself has been carried out in accordance with the [Rules for concept and data modeling] (https://arkitektur.digst.dk/en/metoder/regler-begrebs-og-datamodellering), and the specification is based on several existing national and international models.
+The development work itself has been carried out in accordance with the [Rules for concept and data modeling](https://arkitektur.digst.dk/en/metoder/regler-begrebs-og-datamodellering), and the specification is based on several existing national and international models.

 ### Globally unique and persistent identifiers

 Data must be associated with metadata, and data must be assigned a unique and persistent global identifier in order to be retrieved and to be able to refer to data in a consistent manner.
 For this, an existing global and widely used syntax - URIs (Uniform Resource Identifiers) is applied.
 The URI specification defines a common syntax for identifying and addressing resources as on the Internet.
-See the [FAIR Principles] (https://www.go-fair.org/fair-principles/), [EU 10 Rules for Persistent URIs] (https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/document/10-rules-persistent-uris) and [Guidelines for stable http-uries] (https://arkitektur.digst.dk/node/588).
+See the [FAIR Principles](https://www.go-fair.org/fair-principles/), [EU 10 Rules for Persistent URIs](https://joinup.ec.europa.eu/collection/semantic-interoperability-community-semic/document/10-rules-persistent-uris) and [Guidelines for stable http-uries](https://arkitektur.digst.dk/node/588).

 ## Use of the profile
 The application profile is designed so that it can be used to perform two primary functions:
 * Internal overview of data within organisations.
-* Externally scoped catalogues about data shared between organisations
+* External data catalogues about data shared between organisations.

 The metadata useful for these two functions is essentially the same.
 Therefore, when designing the Danish application profile, the intention has been to encompass both a profile for internal and external data catalogs.